ArminJo/NeoPatterns/README.md

 # Revision History
 ### Version 2.2.0
+- Use Print * instead of Stream *.
+- Changed function `addPixelColor()`.
+- Added function `NeoPixel::printInfo(aSerial)`.
+- Added *D functions, which take the duration of the whole pattern as argument.
 - Added OpenLedRace example.
+- Added empty constructor and init() functions.

 ### Version 2.1.0
 - Ported to ESP8266 and ESP32.
-- Changed signature of NeoPatterns(NeoPixel * aUnderlyingNeoPixelObject).
+- Changed signature of `NeoPatterns(NeoPixel * aUnderlyingNeoPixelObject)`.
 Swapped 4. and 5. parameter to make it consistent to the NeoPixel signature.
 - Function `setPixelOffsetForPartialNeoPixel()` in NeoPixel.cpp added.

 ### Version 2.0.0